Sultan Hasanuddin International Airport: Post-independence era

-The airport was returned to Indonesian control in 1950 following the Dutch withdrawal from the region.
-Its operation and maintenance were initially managed by the Airfield Division of the Department of Public Works.
+Following the Dutch recognition of Indonesia's sovereignty, Dutch forces withdrew from Makassar, and control of the airfield was transferred from the ML-KNIL to the Indonesian Air Force on 2 June 1950.
+Its operation and maintenance were initially jointly managed by the Indonesian Air Force and the Airfield Division of the Department of Public Work.
 During this period, the airport became one of the busiest in the country, serving as a vital link between western and eastern Indonesia.
-In 1955, the airport’s management was transferred to the Civil Aviation Service, now known as the Directorate General of Civil Aviation.
+In 1955, the airport's management was transferred to the Civil Aviation Service, now known as the Directorate General of Civil Aviation.
 The runway was subsequently extended to 2,345 × 45 meters.
+The airfield was bombed on 13 April 1958 by U.S.-supplied Douglas A-26 Invader aircraft operated by the Permesta Air Force (AUREV), based in North Sulawesi, during the height of the Permesta rebellion.

+In 1962, an assassination attempt on President Sukarno, who was visiting Makassar, was carried out at the airfield by the Darul Islam movement led by Abdul Kahar Muzakkar.
+Mortars were fired at his motorcade as it exited Mandai Airfield; fortunately, the rounds missed by a considerable margin.

 In 1980, the airport was renamed to its present name in honor of Sultan Hasanuddin, the 17th-century ruler of the Gowa Sultanate who famously resisted Dutch colonial forces in South Sulawesi.
 The renaming coincided with a runway extension from 1,745 × 45 meters to 2,400 × 45 meters.
 The following year, the airport began serving as a Hajj embarkation point, operating regular flights on the Makassar–Jeddah route to accommodate pilgrims traveling to Mecca.
 Sultan Hasanuddin Airport experienced a significant rise in passenger traffic and international arrivals after the issuance of Minister of Transportation Decree No. KM 61/1994 on 30 October 1994, which officially granted it international status.
-The airport’s first regular international route was inaugurated on 28 March 1995 with the launch of the Makassar–Kuala Lumpur service by Malaysia Airlines, followed soon after by SilkAir’s route to Singapore.
+The airport's first regular international route was inaugurated on 28 March 1995 with the launch of the Makassar–Kuala Lumpur service by Malaysia Airlines, followed soon after by SilkAir’s route to Singapore.
 However, between 28 October 2006 and mid-2008, all international routes to Makassar were temporarily suspended after Garuda Indonesia closed the Makassar–Singapore route due to substantial financial losses.
 This decision mirrored the earlier moves by Malaysia Airlines and SilkAir, both of which had also discontinued their services to Makassar.
 International service resumed shortly afterwards.

 Following the opening of the new terminal in 2008, located 2 km from the old terminal, the latter was closed to the public and repurposed for use by the Indonesian Air Force.
 On 15 August 2016, the old terminal building was destroyed in a major fire.

 This airport has earned recognition as one of the top three airports in Indonesia, winning awards in 2011 for excellence in service and having the cleanest toilets.
 In 2012, it received the highest honor from the Ministry of Transportation, winning the Airport Award as the best airport.